14 Home Page. The Weld Industry 15

 A loss of nitrogen from the steel or weld can lead to an increase in ferrite content and a reduction in corrosion resistance.

-Note: Don't use nitrogen or any reactive gas with TIG as it will contaminate a TIG tungsten.
+Note: Don't use nitrogen or any reactive gas with TIG as it will simply contaminate the TIG tungsten.

 Differences between Duplex and Austenitic Stainless Steels.

-In contrast to austenitic 300 series stainless, duplex steels contain a much smaller nickel content and their price reflects the lower nickel content.
-With high chromium content, the duplex alloys provide excellent pitting and crevice corrosion resistance, and resistance to chloride stress corrosion.
-The two phase duplex mixture also reduce the risk of intergranular attack.
+In contrast to austenitic 300 series stainless, duplex steels contain a much smaller nickel content and their price is supposed to reflect the lower nickel content.
+With high chromium content, the duplex alloys provide;

-[] Duplex stainless steels are typically twice as strong as common austenitic stainless steels.
+[c] duplex stainless steels are typically twice as strong as common austenitic stainless steels,

-[] The thermal expansion of the duplex grades is intermediate to that of carbon steel.
+[d] The thermal expansion of the duplex grades is intermediate to that of carbon steel,

 The Duplex Family: